-Constance Wu Is Allegedly ‘Hated’ On Her New Movie Set — And Is A Bigger Diva Than J.Lo
+Constance Wu Is Allegedly ‘Hated’ On Her New Movie Set — And Is A Bigger Diva Than JLo

-Constance Wu made headlines earlier this week, when the Crazy Rich Asians star seemed to throw a tantrum after her ABC sitcom Fresh Off the Boat got renewed by the network.
-However, according to Page Six, her unpleasant behavior is not surprising to those who work with the actress on the set of her new movie Hustlers.
+Constance Wu made headlines earlier this week when the Crazy Rich Asians star seemed to throw a tantrum after her ABC sitcom Fresh Off the Boat got renewed by the network.
+However, according to Page Six, her unpleasant behavior is not surprising to those who worked with the actress on the set of her new movie Hustlers.

 A source said that Wu was “hated” on set, adding several expletives to emphasize what a “pain” the famous Chinese-American star was.